scopely/SplunkJavaLogging/README.md

 # Splunk Java Logging Framework

-The purpose of this project is to create a logging framework to allow developers to as seamlessly as possible integrate Splunk best practice logging semantics into their code.
+The purpose of this project is to create a logging framework to allow developers to as seamlessly as possible integrate Splunk best practice logging semantics into their code and easily send their log events to Splunk.
-There are also custom handler/appender implementations for the 3 most prevalent Java logging frameworks in play.
+There are also custom handler/appender implementations and config examples for the most prevalent Java logging frameworks in play.

 1. LogBack
-2. Log4j
+2. Log4j 1.x
+3. Log4j 2
-3.	java.util logging
+4.	java.util logging

 This framework contains :